-Low back pain (LBP) is a global challenge for individuals and healthcare systems due to years lived with disability (1).
-It is common across age groups, and over any two weeks, almost one in six people in Denmark report very bothersome LBP (2).

-LBP is, in most cases, a non-specific condition (3) with a variable course (4, 5) that is dependent on multifactorial biopsychosocial contributors (6).
-Consequently, patient-centred approaches to care are generally recommended (7).
-In practice, this often entails a combination of different elements of care tailored to the individual patient's needs.
-Multiple studies have investigated the care provided to patients with LBP in different primary care settings and provider groups (8-12).
-Often, reported results include the frequency of various treatment modalities, medication prescriptions, and referrals to advanced diagnostic imaging or specialist care.
+Low back pain (LBP) is a global challenge for individuals and healthcare systems due to years lived with disability.1 It is common across age groups, and over any 2weeks, almost one in six people in Denmark report very bothersome LBP.2 provided to patients with LBP in different primary care settings and provider groups.8-12 Often, reported results include the frequency of various treatment modalities, medication prescriptions and referrals to advanced diagnostic imaging or specialist care.
 However, the combination of care elements is rarely under scrutiny.
-For example, in a study of German physiotherapists (PTs), more than 24 single elements of care were reported (9).
-This gives numerous possibilities for combining these elements of care at individual patient visits or over several visits, but little is known about how clinicians combine these different elements or the level of variation within and across provider groups.
+For example, in a study of German physiotherapists (PTs), more than 24 single elements of care were reported.9 This gives numerous possibilities for combining these elements of care at individual patient visits or over several visits, but little is known about how clinicians combine these different elements or the level of variation within and across provider groups.